nicsuzor/wikijuris/ausip/patent-infringement.markdown

 **Video overview by Taylor Lennox on [When the rights to an invention will be owned by an employer](https://www.youtube.com/watch?v=mF5DzTcqB4k).**

 Ownership of employee inventions vests in employers where there is an express term in the employment contract.
-Any express term should not be so wide as to constitute a restraint of trade.[^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE] In _Electrolux_, an adaptor to fit a bag to a vacuum cleaner was invented by a storekeeper and the terms of his employment had nothing to do with inventing in relation to vacuum cleaners.
+Any express term should not be so wide as to constitute a restraint of trade.[^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE] For example, in _Electrolux_, an adaptor to fit a bag to a vacuum cleaner was invented by a storekeeper and the terms of his employment had nothing to do with inventing in relation to vacuum cleaners.
+The storekeeper's employment contract did contain a clause under which he agreed to assign his IP rights, but the provision was too broad to be enforceable as it constituted an unreasonable restraint of trade.

 [^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE]: _Electrolux Ltd v Hudson_ [1977] FSR 312